 “Mark’s efforts as City Manager have made a significant impact on the organization and are demonstrated best practices in the field of local government management,” added Mayor Bass.
 “His contributions are vast; however, the most notable are focused upon strategic planning and execution, employee relations and development, and fiscal management.”

-Mark was also named City Administrator of Viagra buy the Year in 2010 by the Texas City Management Association (TCMA).
+Mark was also named City Administrator of the Year in 2010 by the Texas City Management Association (TCMA).
 The TCMA Administrator of the Year Award specifically recognizes the city management professional who has made significant contributions to the field of l

 ocal government management in the past 18 months.